AaronKutch/awint/README.md

 flexibility to `no-std` and `no-alloc` use cases. `ExtAwi` is not within `awint_core` under a feature flag, because if a no-`alloc` project depended on both `awint_core` and `awint_macros` (which requires `ExtAwi`), the flag would be activated for the common compilation of `awint_core`.
-The `awint_macros` crate is a proc-macro crate with several utilities to construct `InlAwi`s.
+The `awint_macros` crate is a proc-macro crate with several construction utilities.
 The `awint_dag` crate is a WIP.
 The `awint` crate compiles these interfaces together and enables or disables different parts of the system depending on these feature flags: